 Who Should Consider This Tour?

-If you’re after a relaxed, scenic day on the water with manageable group size and a good mix of swimming, sightseeing, and local flavor, this tour is a solid pick.
-It’s perfect for travelers who prefer small-group intimacy over large coach buses, and those looking for a more authentic, less crowded experience of the Amalfi Coast.
+If you're after a relaxed, scenic day on the water with manageable group size and a good mix of swimming, sightseeing, and local flavor, this tour is a solid pick.
+It’s great for travelers who prefer small-group intimacy over large coach buses, and those looking for a more authentic, less crowded experience of the Amalfi Coast.

 It's also suitable for water lovers and those who enjoy a leisurely pace—just be aware of the limited time in each town.
 For families with older children or teens who are comfortable on boats, this could be a fun day out.
 For travelers who want to explore Amalfi and Positano thoroughly, this offers a quick but memorable visit.